 Charlotte’s most recent book is The Promise of Canada: 150 Years — People and Ideas That Have Shaped Our Country.

 The story of the National Gallery of Canada began in the 19th century with a simple dream that Canada should have a national gallery to call their own.
 It would be a place to showcase Canadian art; to preserve, study and teach about the vast nation’s cultural heritage; and to acquire magnificent works from around the world.

 Today the National Gallery of Canada is one of the world’s most respected art institutions, revered for its scholarship, applauded for its ability to engage audiences of all ages and levels of artistic knowledge ad renowned for its exceptional collection of approximately 65,000 works of art.
 It makes its home in a grand, light-filled structure of glass and granite in which visitors can find a cloistered garden courtyard, a glass-bottomed pool and a reconstructed 19th century chapel.

-One hundred fifty youth between the ages of 14-19 chosen from across Canada arrive in Ottawa, June 24 for eight days of experiential learning, leadership development, and community engagement activities as part of Canada 150&Me, a year-long project aimed at starting a national conversation among youth about the greatest challenges and opportunities facing Canada for their generation.
+One hundred fifty youth between the ages of 14-19 chosen from across Canada arrived in Ottawa, June 24 for eight days of experiential learning, leadership development, and community engagement activities as part of Canada 150&Me, a year-long project aimed at starting a national conversation among youth about the greatest challenges and opportunities facing Canada for their generation.

-We have reviewed Canada 150&Me projects, participation and engagement at regional Canada 150&Me Youth Forums on-site and on-line, considered the ballots and recommendations from teachers, youth ambassadors and Experiences Canada staff.
+We reviewed Canada 150&Me projects, participation and engagement at regional Canada 150&Me Youth Forums on-site and on-line, considered the ballots and recommendations from teachers, youth ambassadors and Experiences Canada staff.